Design Decision: Provisioning Model for Image Management

 - Hypervisor templates

 While it is theoretically possible to provide dedicated desktops with Citrix PVS using private image mode, this approach is not recommended and does not provide any operational or performance benefits.
 Without the use of separate technology for persistent user layers, Citrix PVS is not a recommended model for persistent machines.

-When using MCS for persistent machines, there are two possible approaches - using fast clones or full clones (introduced in version 7.11).
+When using MCS for persistent machines, there are two possible approaches - using fast clones or full clones.
 While fast clones with MCS provide the benefit of small storage footprint and fast create and reset times (small delta disks), storage migration / backups / high-availability is more complicated in this deployment model.
 Since this is often a requirement for dedicated / persistent machines, full clones with MCS are the recommended approach to persistent desktops.
 You can read more about the difference between fast and full clones in article CTX224040.

 Recommended model: MCS